Neuroendocrine & Carcinoid Tumors

 - Low or high blood sugar

-Non-Functional Tumors: when NETs don’t produce anything, but the mass can cause problems.
-In the gut or bowel, NETs can cause an obstruction.
-Nearer to or in the lung, carcinoid tumors can cause breathing trouble, chest pain and coughing.
-Other symptoms include:
+Non-functional tumors: When NETs don’t produce anything, but the mass or tumor bulk causes problems.
+In the gut or bowel, NETs can cause an obstruction and belly pain.
+Close to or inside the lung, carcinoid tumors can cause breathing problems, chest pain, and coughing.
+Based on the location of the tumor, other symptoms may include:

 - Nausea and vomiting